-# Authentication
+# Authentification

-Example API request using access_token
+Example API request using access_token:

 GET /v3/individuals